 I owe this inspiration to Betty.
 She reminds me of the need for renewing our minds.
 We are so set in our ways, unless the ground moves we do not.
 We need a fresh look at what is happening to our nation and world.
 We are progressing mechanically and technologically, but we are regressing ideologically and morally.
 The changes that are taking place are not at all promising.
 The idea that government can supply all our needs is humanly impossible.
 Legislation alone cannot solve our problems.
 The Federal system was never intended to do more than protect us.
 The founders knew that this nation was not going to be a melting pot but a place where many faiths and traditions could prosper under the umbrella of freedom from governmental interference.
 Both, religion and politics endorsed the Biblical Laws.
 Even those that had no religious interests, were blessed by the Christ they now reject so ardently.
 Federalism did not interfere in the affairs of the states or in the private life of individuals or families, and this land was settled by freedom loving people that made it into the envy of the world.

 Federalism became power hungry and began to inject its poison into the life of this nation.
-It has separated itself from the faith and the traditions of the people and further divided and splintered us (Mt.12: 25).
-It keeps on pouring its changing ideology into the very system that has made this nation great (Mt.9: 17).
+It has separated itself from the faith and the traditions of the people and further divided and splintered us (Matthew 12:25).
+It keeps on pouring its changing ideology into the very system that has made this nation great (Matthew 9:17).
 Now, it borrows money to police the world and protect those that plan our demise.
 Then it is dismayed when the world does not want its kind of federalism that parades as a democracy.
 What great advantage does federalism offer to the world?
 It differs in the way our politician force their will on us by legislation while the others do it by the sword.
 The end results are the same.
 Both systems disintegrate and are replaced by more of the same.
 It is an endless cycle of the conflict between good and evil.
-We have arrived at a point when we no longer can see the difference between what is beneficial or harmful (Gen.3: 22).
+We have arrived at a point when we no longer can see the difference between what is beneficial or harmful (Genesis 3:22).